Find Your Perfect School

 - Provides exceptional Student Career Centers, Resource Departments, and easy-to-use Learning Management Systems, where applicable,

-- Permits a wide range of scholarships, grants, and other financial support programs for eligible students,
+- Offers bachelor’s degree in Spanish providing a wide range of scholarships, grants, and other financial support programs for eligible students,

 - Preference was also given for Spanish-speaking opportunities, award-winning faculty, foreign trips, multicultural service, and Latino/a clubs.